 Max Shadow Heart

 This build focuses on mobility rather than damage, and let's be honest; faster movement at this level means faster training.
-Bullet Time and Dash both allow you to move faster while Dash will also provide a 100% Stance effect while it is active.
-Shadow Heart will both increase the frequency and damage of your critical hits following up with SSK for more damage on that.
+Octopush is a Flash Jump clone that most classes have for excellent mobility, while Bullet Time and Dash both allow you to move faster while Dash will also provide a 100% Stance effect while it is active.
+Shadow Heart will both increase the frequency and damage of your critical hits, which while not spectacular, is needed later on.
+We follow up with SSK for more damage on that.
 Finally, we dump points into Double Shot since unfortunately, we cannot save them for 2nd job.
 C'est la vie.

 The basic Brawler builds: